 Setting this wearable apart further from the Inspire HR is the fact that it looks like a watch.
 Resembling an Apple Watch more than an accessory worn beside a watch, we can comfortably wear the device throughout the day.
 More than collecting data to make sense of, the fairly large display merits a wide selection of choices to match user preferences.
 Accessible via an app, we can choose from hundreds of watch faces, ranging from data-heavy digital faces to simple analog sorts.

-The cool stuff: Comfy, easily navigable and indeed lite
+The cool stuff: comfy, easily navigable and lite

 The back of the watch has a slight convexity to it but not enough to make it uncomfortable.
 In fact, given the larger surface area of the Lite compared with either of the Inspire variants, the device sits more comfortably atop the wrist—the pressure of the straps more evenly distributed.
 This allows the device to track fitness and sedentary activities all day without discomfort.

 The Lite device has the same technology powering the Fitbit Versa, Iconic, and Charge 3’s heart rate tracking.
 This allows us to see real-time heart rate zones, better track calorie burn, view resting heart rate, see sleep stages, and gain an estimate of our VO2 max, an approximate of the maximum amount of oxygen our body can use during exercise.
 While an immediate heart rate reading may be accessed on the device with a few swipes, the sleep stages and the VO2 max requires us to check the app, which houses more in-depth data.